Amamgbu/Amamgbu/README.md

 My name is Jesse Amamgbu.
 I am a Data scientist and Backend/Devops Engineer.
 I believe that data tells us more than just numbers, it helps us understand our users and their desires.
 I help businesses develop and scale data driven solutions.

 When I'm not coding, I am either binge watching Animes, blogging or sight-seeing with friends.
-I believe in creating new memories and love exciting challenges.

 NB: I am a Python evangelist.
 No slander of python is welcome.
 Lol
 <!--